5 Tips for Travelling to Ipiales, Colombia

 Ipiales is a small city sitting just on the border of Colombia.
 While it isn’t a tourist destination per se, a large number of tourists pass through Ipiales simply because of the border crossing the city shares with Ecuador.

-For me, Ipiales wasn’t a place I just drove through, in fact, I actually spent the night there which allowed me to explore the town a little bit.
-Based on my exploring, I would recommend to anyone to spend a bit of time in Ipiales, even if it is just a couple of hours in order to take in the local charm of the town and the nearby Las Lajas Sanctuary (one of the best places to visit in Colombia in my opinion!)
+For me, Ipiales wasn’t a place I just drove through, in fact, I actually spent the night there which allowed me to explore the city a little bit.
+Sure, it isn’t the best city in Colombia but it is comfortable and not the worst place to spend a couple of hours before or after checking out the nearby Las Lajas Sanctuary (one of the best places to visit in Colombia in my opinion!)

 Since Ipiales is not often visited by tourists there isn’t a ton of information available about visiting there.
 These are my 5 top travel tips for visiting Ipiales, ones that should make your visit more enjoyable!